Have a look under "Branch Meetings" to see our list of branch meetings and "Newsletters" for the latest newsletter items.

 Holyhead Royal British Legion – missing plaque to local VC

 Holyhead British Legion premises recently underwent refurbishment during the course of which a memorial plaque to John Fox Russell, VC, MC went missing.
 Efforts to trace the plaque have so far been unsuccessful.
 The RBL have asked if Branch members be made aware of this and if they should see the plaque, or hear of its whereabouts, please could they pass any information on to the Legion at Holyhead.
-The Legion can be contacted by emailing David Wright on This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+The Legion can be contacted by emailing David Wright on

 Home Front Museum